 The Synod Council, comprised mainly of ministers and lay representatives from the local churches, meets twice a year for worship together, fellowship, discussion and decision-making.
-The Synod Moderator - Revd Paul Whittle - chairs these biannual meetings.
+The Synod Moderator - Vacant - chairs these biannual meetings.
 "The Synod Meetings, held at various church venues around the Synod, normally begin at 10.30 am and finish at 4 pm.
 Refreshments are normally available from 10 am and at 4 pm.
 It may be possible to organise a crèche for those attending the Synod Meeting: a request should be made to the Synod Clerk well in advance of the meeting if this may be required.
 Dates and venues for the meetings are published along with the Committee Meeting dates in the calendar on the right-hand side.
 The pack of Synod Papers will be sent out to minsters and representatives approximately two weeks before each meeting."

 What is the United Reformed Church